lab123it/lumen-notification/README.md

 After register the Service Provider the aplication can execute the commands:

-Equivalent to php artisan make:notification in Laravel 5.3
+Equivalent to php artisan make:notification in Laravel 5.7

 	php artisan lumen-notification:notification

 Equivalent to php artisan vendor:publish in Laravel

 	php artisan lumen-notification:publish

+Equivalent to php artisan notifications:table in Laravel

+	php artisan lumen-notification:table

 ### To more information how to use Notifications: [Laravel Notification](https://laravel.com/docs/5.3/notifications) ###